 Treatment that is nothing to do with your sexual orientation, which the employer can show is wholly and genuinely for a non-discriminatory reason, or treatment which lawfully can be justified by the employer, will not be unlawful.
 Treatment that you might feel is unfair will not necessarily be discriminatory.

-If you are treated less favourably on grounds of your gender rather than on grounds of your sexual orientation, this will be sex discrimination.
-All teachers have specific protection from discrimination at work on grounds of gender under the Equality Act 2010.
+If you are treated less favourably on grounds of your sex rather than on grounds of your sexual orientation, this will be sex discrimination.
+All workers have specific protection from discrimination at work on grounds of sex under the Equality Act 2010.

 Employers may use 'positive action' to encourage applications for vacancies from groups of people who are under-represented in the workforce or at a particular grade in the workforce.
 Employers may use ‘tie-break’ provisions to appoint an individual from an under-represented group if two candidates are as qualified as each other for a post.
 Contact the NEU if you need advice on an employer's use of positive action.